devops-miami/infraLayer/README.md

-mkdir project # this folder will contain the main.tf and be the start point mkdir modules # all of our custom modules go here touch project/main.tf # where tf apply starts touch project/README.md # document what you build touch project/output.tf # what we need to output at the end of it all touch project/providers.tf # how we connect to the places we are deploying too
+mkdir project # this folder will contain the main.tf and be the start point mkdir modules # all of our custom modules go here touch project/main.tf # where tf apply starts touch project/vars.tf # the variables we are going to pass to our terraform touch project/README.md # document what you build touch project/output.tf # what we need to output at the end of it all touch project/providers.tf # how we connect to the places we are deploying too